samuray90/my-cv-v2-junior/README.md

 If you have any further questions leave them in comments or notes on our website [https://codetap.academy](https://codetap.academy), find the `My CV v2 - junior` and fire away, or join our chat server on https://discord.gg/xcmtRYV and drop a message on the dedicated **#my-cv-v2-junior** channel for this project.

+## Other My CV levels

+This project is part of a bigger series.

+* `My CV v2 - Starter` where we'll have fun using `pug-starter`.
+If you find following the current project a bit too much to chew, consider starting with a more starter level.
+* `My CV v2 - Mid` where we'll have fun using `React`
+* `My CV v2 - Senior` where we'll have fun using `React` and `NodeJS`

+I hope you'll enjoy this project and have fun while you're at it.
+Stay tuned for more projects to come and the tutorial for this one by following https://codetap.academy and consider **subscribing** as well so we can feed our team with lots of **beers** and lots of **guacamole**!